PACELab/GAMMA/configs/SN/Readme.txt

 compose_valid_json.2
 unique_upload_id services is the last service

+compose_valid_json.3
+media_service services is the last service

+compose_valid_json.4
+user-service services is the last service

 compose_valid_json.5
 text-service is the last service to finish.
 Also, social-graph-service GetFollowers leads to mongo access as redis get fails! (asynchronous and caching. wicked!)